 HIN and other assignments is 5%.
 The maximum achievable grade for any remediation process will be recorded as 81%.
+Additionally, students may only remediate for a grade change up to 50% of exams within a course.
 If a student fails the last exam of the semester, remediation will be at the discretion of the instructor with consideration of presence a of passing grade for the course.
 Review of the exam with the instructor will not suffice for grade improvement.